top of page

 We have to provide specific information regarding SEND on our website.
 This document shows what you will be able to find, mainly in our 'Policy and Information Report' at the top.

 We all have a role in making sure all our children and safe, happy and healthy at school.
 The document gives you more information.
-Also see the St Thomas CE vc Primary School Safeguarding Policy on this website.
+Also see the St Thomas CE Primary School Safeguarding Policy on this website.

 Our SEND leaflet for Parents aims to answer a few FAQ's from Parents in the most simplistic, jargon free way.